forem/forem/CONTRIBUTING.md

 When in doubt, ask a [core team member](https://github.com/thepracticaldev/dev.to/#core-team) by mentioning us on the issue.

-**Refactoring** code, e.g. improving the code without modifying the behavior is an area that can probably be done based on intuition and may not require much communication to be merged.
+**Refactoring** code, e.g., improving the code without modifying the behavior is an area that can probably be done based on intuition and may not require much communication to be merged.

-**Fixing bugs** may also not require a lot of communication, but the more the better.
+**Fixing bugs** may also not require a lot of communication, but the more, the better.
 Please surround bug fixes with ample tests.
 Bugs are magnets for other bugs.
 Write tests near bugs!

 **Building features** is the area which will require the most communication and/or negotiation.
 Every feature is subjective and open for debate.
 If your feature involves user-facing design changes, please provide a mockup first so we can all get on the same page.
 As always, when in doubt, ask!